mlflow.models

 See https://www.mlflow.org/docs/latest/python_api/mlflow.pyfunc.html for more information on the ‘python_function’ flavor.

-Evaluate a PyFunc model on the specified dataset using one or more specified evaluators, and log resulting metrics & artifacts to MLflow Tracking.
-Set thresholds on the generated metrics to validate model quality.
-For additional overview information, see the Model Evaluation documentation.
+This function evaluates a PyFunc model or custom callable on the specified dataset using specified evaluators, and logs resulting metrics & artifacts to MLflow tracking server.
+Users can also skip setting model and put the model outputs in data directly for evaluation.
+For detailed information, please read the Model Evaluation documentation.

 Default Evaluator behavior: